Annex 1 - Main accounting principles of Bilan Carbone®

 Owner or tenant

-In a Bilan Carbone®, emissions shall be accounted for even if the organisation is only a tenant of the premises or vehicles.
-In accordance with operational control, the notion of operation and use is to be retained.
+In a Bilan Carbone®, emissions shall be accounted for even if the organisation is only a tenant of premises or vehicles.
+In accordance with operational control, it is the notion of operation and use that shall be retained.

-In tools, it may be relevant to differentiate these two usages: either to better steer actions (the actions to be undertaken may differ depending on whether the asset is rented or owned), or because this leads to differences in exports (BEGES-R).
+In tools, it may be relevant to distinguish these two uses: either to better steer actions (the actions to be undertaken may differ depending on whether an asset is leased or owned), or because this leads to differences in exports (BEGES-R).

 Inflation

-If the organisation uses spend-based ratios, it may adjust these spend-based ratios according to the inflation that applies to its purchases or leases of goods and services.
+Where the organisation uses spend-based factors, it may correct those spend-based factors according to the inflation applicable to its purchases or rentals of goods and services.

-If the organisation is able to calculate the specific inflation rate experienced by the product or service concerned between the date of creation of the EF and the date of the assessment, it shall use this calculated inflation rate.
-For example, an organisation that uses the same provider for its advertising campaigns every year, and observes a 10% inflation on that provider's rates (for the same service) between the year of EF creation and the current year should adjust the EF by this 10% inflation.
+If the organisation is able to calculate the specific inflation rate experienced by the product or service concerned between the creation date of the EF and the assessment date, it shall use that calculated inflation rate.
+For example, an organisation using the same provider for its advertising campaigns every year, which observed a 10% inflation on that provider's rates (for the same service) between the EF creation year and the current year should correct the EF by that 10% inflation.

 If the organisation is not able to calculate this specific inflation rate, it may rely on inflation measures of the different countries concerned, preferably by sector.